Azure/azure-sdk/docs/general/design.md

 {% include requirement/MUST id="general-lro-progress-reporting" %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.
 Language-dependent guidelines will present additional guidance on how to expose progress reporting in this case.

+## Repeatable requests

+The ability to retry failed requests for which a client never received a response greatly simplifies the ability to write resilient distributed applications.
+When the method on the service is not idempotent, the service may support safe retry by supporting repeatability headers as defined in [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html).

+{% include requirement/MUST id="general-repeatable-requests-support" %} add the `Repeatability-Request-ID` (a uuid) and `Repeatability-First-Sent` (IMF fixdate) request headers before sending the HTTP request to the pipeline in any client method that directly invokes a single service operation.
+These header values remain the same cross all retries.

+{% include requirement/SHOULDNOT id="general-repeatable-requests-parameters" %} offer explicit parameters on client methods allowing the consumer to explicitly set the repeatability headers value.

+NOTE: If the client method allows the consumer to set arbitrary headers, then any values for these two headers should be used and must not be overwritten by the client method code.

+{% include requirement/MUST id="general-repeatable-requests-support" %} expose the Repeatability-Result response header in the response model for the method.

 ## Support for non-HTTP protocols

 Most Azure services expose a RESTful API over HTTPS.
 However, a few services use other protocols, such as [AMQP](https://www.amqp.org/), [MQTT](http://mqtt.org/), or [WebRTC](https://webrtc.org/).
 In these cases, the operation of the protocol can be split into two phases: